SebastianMB-IT/aws-api-proxy/README.md

 # Node.js Serverless Backend
-AWS Serverless Application Model and ready to use API Gateway, IAM Role and Lambda Function for a complete and fully deployable proxy in nodejs to reinforce the musixmatch apis.
+AWS Serverless Application Model and ready to use API Gateway, IAM Role and Lambda Function for a complete and fully deployable proxy in nodejs to reinforce some any public apis.

 ---------------------